On this page

 The FineOnline programme developed and delivered by youth workers from Aġenzija Żgħażagħ in secondary schools is designed to present information and generate discussion and reflection to enable young people to manage their digital health and well being more effectively – the first aid of digital well-being.

-In these unprecedented times of the Covid-19 pandemic, everyone is relying on digital devices more than ever to remain socially connected while physically distancing from each other.
+In these unprecedented times of the Covid-19 pandemic, everyone is relying on digital devices more than ever to remain socially connected while physically distancing themselves from each other.

 There are 2 Fine Online programmes entitled deFINEonline – for young people in Year 7 & 8 and reFINEonline – for young people in Year 9 & 10.
 Through these sessions young people can: